Statistical Analysis · Method Selection

 What if my data are not normally distributed?

-The template tells the AI to explain how to check normality and variance assumptions and what alternatives to use if those assumptions fail.
+This tool tells the AI to explain how to check normality and variance assumptions and what alternatives to use if those assumptions fail.
 For obviously skewed outcomes like length of stay or cost, nonparametric options are often more appropriate.

 Will it generate full R, Python, or SPSS code?